-For students transitioning from our 'feeder' primary schools, the process begins with a visit to Seaford Secondary College the year before they enroll at our school.
+For students transitioning from our 'feeder' primary schools, the process begins with a visit to Seaford Secondary College the year before they enrol at our school.
 This is usually early in Term 2.
-Traditionally, the Year 11 Tourism class runs a number of tours for all students who are likely to be transitioning.
+Our year 9 students run a number of tours for all students who are likely to be transitioning.

-During September and October our Middle School Counsellor and Special Education Coordinator visit feeder primary schools in order to gather information about transitioning students in terms of individual learning needs, interests and friendship groups.
+During September and October our Student Wellbeing Leader and Senior Leader Learning Support visit feeder primary schools in order to gather information about transitioning students in terms of individual learning needs, interests and friendship groups.
 This information is carefully used to allocate classes for the following year.